WHAT’S THE DIFFERENCE BETWEEN CBD ISOLATE AND CBD DISTILLATE?

 CBD distillate is high CBD hemp concentrate that has gone through a distillation process to remove THC, while working to keep as much — or as little — of the other cannabinoids and terpenes in the concentrate as possible.
 Distillation is the purifying of a liquid by a process of heating and/or cooling, a process which can carefully be manipulated to create the perfect blend of chosen compounds for the desired effect.

 While distillation can effectively be utilised to add and subtract cannabinoids at will, there may be trace amounts of THC present.
 Still, both isolate and distillate CBD contains negligible amounts of THC, so won’t get you ‘high’.
-In fact, CBD distillate can legally contain 0.03% THC, though this is nowhere near enough for psychoactive effects to take place.1.

 As we know, CBD is a non-psychoactive cannabinoid, which, unlike THC, can benefit us greatly without any unwanted ‘high’, making it an attractive supplement for those who need to remain focused throughout the day.
 However, it’s important you search out a brand that can share its Certificate of Analysis with you, guaranteeing their level of THC is completely safe and virtually undetectable.
 Many inferior CBD products don’t offer the adequate level of testing or proper filtration, which may lead to a failed urine test.